Pranavgulati/RF24BLE/README.md

 - open the app and click on scan and the advertised packet should be shown in the list in the app

-# NOTES
-- Thanks to Clive Hodge (email-id on request) for testing the Library for an Iphone.